itsjoekent/itsjoekent/DEVELOPMENT.md

 # To render & output gifs to Cloudflare R2,
 # Follow the R2 auth token guide,
 # https://developers.cloudflare.com/r2/data-access/s3-api/tokens/
 $ cp .env.example .env

+# NOTE: You can run this command without an `.env` file,
+# it will just write the gifs to your local file system.
 $ npm run render

-# NOTE: By default, this will in fact try to render a 100k gifs.
+# NOTE: By default, this will in fact try to render a lot of gifs.
 # You might want to adjust the 'TOTAL_SIMULATIONS' variable in 'render.ts'
-# to be a tad less crazy if you're just experimenting.
+# to be a tad less crazy if you're just experimenting for fun.

 # Also, this runs across all available cores on your machine,
 # you might hear some fan noises.